codeparkhouston/rails-girls-houston-install/project_guide.md

     cd rails-girls-houston

-Now if run `ls`, you should see a bunch of folders with names like `app`, `config` and many more.
+Now if you run the `ls` command, you should see a bunch of folders with names like `app`, `config` and many more.
+The first action we take is to install some libraries.
+A library, in programming, just means "useful helper program".
+Once upon a time, finding and installing libraries could be a lot of work, but Rails makes this easy.
+All we do is use the command:

+    bundle install

+This may take a while, and you will see a list of all the tools that are being installed.
+Eventually, you should see the last two lines:

+    Your bundle is complete!
+    Use `bundle show [gemname]` to see where a bundled gem is installed.

+This means all of the libraries installed successfully.
+Now our app can start building web pages!

 To start the server for the first time, run:

     rails server
     [windows] bundle exec rails server